cwoodruff/web-api-workshop/doc/Testing Your AP/integration-testing.md

 order: 1
 icon: shield-check
 ---
-# Creating and using Integrating Testing for your API
+# Creating and using Integration Testing for your API

 ## OPEN SOLUTION (BEFORE PAGING MODULE) IN THE TESTING MODULE FOR INTEGRATION TESTING